-John Tyler has been general counsel and corporate secretary for the Ewing Marion Kauffman Foundation since 1999 and chief ethics officer since 2004.
-In these roles, Tyler combines his ability to understand and develop theory with his capacity to execute on and translate that theory into practice while complying with the law across the Foundation’s program areas (entrepreneurship, education and Kansas City engagement), administration (human resources, finance, grants administration, facilities, etc.) and investments.
+John Tyler has been general counsel and corporate secretary for the Ewing Marion Kauffman Foundation since 1999 and its first chief ethics officer since 2004.
+In these roles for the Foundation and its affiliated entities, John combines his ability to understand and develop theory with his capacity to execute on and translate that theory into practice while complying with the law across the Foundation’s program areas (Entrepreneurship, Education, and Kansas City engagement), administration (Talent & Culture, Finance & Grants Administration, Facilities, etc.), and Investments.

-Among the national boards on which Tyler serves or has served are the Philanthropy Roundtable, the Philanthropic Collaborative, NYU law school’s National Center on Philanthropy and the Law, Independent Sector’s public policy committee, Columbia law school’s charities regulator project and the Council on Foundations’ evolution of philanthropy initiative.
-His Kansas City-based board service and leadership positions include the school boards for the Diocese of Kansas City – St. Joseph, Genesis School, Archbishop O’Hara High School, the Center for Management Assistance, Science Pioneers, and Ronald McDonald House Charities of Kansas City.
-He has had active roles in starting three schools: the Kauffman School, Cristo Rey Kansas City and St. Michael the Archangel High School (in process).
+Among the national boards on which John serves or has served are the Philanthropy Roundtable, the Philanthropic Collaborative, NYU law school’s National Center on Philanthropy and the Law, Independent Sector’s public policy committee, Columbia law school’s charities regulator project, several Urban Institute projects, among others.
+His Kansas City-based board service and leadership positions include the school boards for the Diocese of Kansas City – St. Joseph, Genesis School, and Archbishop O’Hara High School; as well as boards of the Center for Management Assistance, Science Pioneers, and Ronald McDonald House Charities of Kansas City, among others.
+He has had active roles in starting three schools: the Kauffman School, Cristo Rey Kansas City, and St. Michael the Archangel Catholic High School.

 John also has designed and is teaching two courses for Columbia University’s Master of Science in Nonprofit Management: one on foundations and the other on social purposes business.
 In 2018, Missouri Lawyers Media recognized him as an inaugural "Top Legal Innovator" in the State.